Algorithmic Mathematical Art

-With the inception of computers, there began a movement of computer generated mathematical art.
 In the early 1990s, they were merely visualization aids in the study of mathematics.
-Gradually, the complexity and artistry of the images becomes a end itself.
+Gradually, the complexity and artistry of the images becomes an end itself.

-In this exposition, i try to examine the various methods of algorithmic mathematical art, and indicate the various states of the art and possibilities.
+Here, i examine the various methods of algorithmic mathematical art, and indicate the states of the art and possibilities.
 At the end, i give a definition of Algorithmic Mathematical Art.

 Plots of arbitrary 3D surfaces for visual arts purposes has not been explored much.
 The exception is visualization of some special mathematical surfaces, especially in differential geometry. (for example: minimal surfaces at http://virtualmathmuseum.org/Surface/gallery_m.html .)